jpurma/Kataja/README.md

 ### Install Qt ###

-Download Qt 5.4.1 for Mac offline installer (or the latest version available) from http://www.qt.io/download-open-source/#
+Download Qt 5.5 for Mac installer (or the latest version available) from http://www.qt.io/download-open-source/#

 Run installer.
-Installer suggests Qt installation path of form "yourhome/Qt5.4.1"  accept that, and remember it for further use.
+Installer suggests Qt installation path of form "yourhome/Qt5.5" or "yourhome/Qt"  accept that, and remember it for further use.

 ### Install SIP ###

-Download SIP, sip-4.16.6.tar.gz or the latest available from http://www.riverbankcomputing.com/software/sip/download Unpack it to your build folder, let's assume that the resulting folder is ~/build/sip-4.16.6 Move to folder:
+Download SIP, sip-4.16.9.tar.gz or the latest available from http://www.riverbankcomputing.com/software/sip/download Unpack it to your build folder, let's assume that the resulting folder is ~/build/sip-4.16.9 Move to folder:

-    cd sip-4.16.6
+    cd sip-4.16.9
     python3 configure.py
     make
 (this should take few seconds and result in ~40 lines of text)